|2014 Season (CBSSports.com)||340.00||10.00||.265||41.00||45.00||11.00|

 Rutledge entered the game in a double switch during the seventh inning, playing shortstop and hitting ninth in one plate appearance.
 He should be healthy enough to play moving forward.

-2015 Outlook: Rutledge's 2012 power outburst is looking more and more fluky, but he can still use his speed to turn doubles into triples, steal bases and get infield hits.
-Those skills give Rutledge some value in NL-only leagues, assuming he can get his typical 300 plate appearances.
+2015 Outlook: Rutledge's 2012 power outburst is looking more and more fluky, and changing his home address from Coors Field to Angel Stadium makes it even less likely for him to recover this thump.
+Still, Rutledge can use his speed to turn doubles into triples, steal bases and get infield hits.
+Those skills give Rutledge some value in deeper mixed leagues and AL-only formats.

 |Upcoming 7 Games|